Baseball telecasts technology: 2016

 At the beginning of the 2016 season, TBS introduced new graphics that were used all season including the postseason.

 The score box, which was originally docked to the top and left edges of the screen, was completely redesigned for 2017 after much criticism during the 2016 postseason for its large size.
 Like the 2016 score bug, the current one still stands in the top left corner, only it is smaller.

 2020s

 2020

 The 2020 season was delayed until July due to the COVID-19 pandemic.
 Fox soon announced that they would virtually fill the seats of Chicago's Wrigley Field, Los Angeles' Dodger Stadium, Washington's Nationals Park, San Diego's Petco Park and other ballparks that it broadcasts games over the next several weeks.
 Announcers later spent time explaining and demonstrating the use of virtual fans during the July 25 game between the Chicago Cubs-Milwaukee Brewers at Wrigley Field.

+2025

+The 2025 World Series featured the debut of new augmented reality (AR) graphics as a core part of the Fox Sports broadcast.
+These features were designed to overlay data directly onto live camera feeds rather than using 3D recreations.